 - A high-level abstraction that lets users concentrate on logic more than on syntax

 - Completely reverse compatible with the C programming language

 - Support for the reusability of code is championed all over the language

 With these features, C++ has found its way into numerous applications, such as:

 - Development in the field of IoT (Internet of Things)

 - Development in automobile systems, such as navigation and entertainment

-With these features and these many applications, it should come as no surprise that C++ is used by the top companies around the globe.
-Be it Evernote, LinkedIn, Microsoft, Facebook, or even NASA, all have realized the immense capabilities that C++ offers, along with its rock-solid reliability.
+With these features and many applications, it should come as no surprise that C++ is used by the top companies around the globe.
+Be it Evernote, LinkedIn, Microsoft, Facebook, or even NASA, all have recognized the immense capabilities that C++ offers, along with its rock-solid reliability.